As officials searched for Charlie Kirk's shooter, suspect confessed to his partner, prosecutor says

 Authorities have not revealed a clear motive in the shooting, but Gray said that Robinson wrote in a text about Kirk to his partner: “I had enough of his hatred.
 Some hate can’t be negotiated out.”

+Kirk, a 31-year-old father of two, was credited with energizing the Republican youth movement and helping Trump win back the White House in 2024.
+His political organization, Arizona-based Turning Point USA, brought young, evangelical Christians into politics through social media, his podcast and campus events.

+Since the shooting, Trump has threatened to crack down on what he calls the “radical left” and classifying some groups as domestic terrorists.

-The prosecutor said Robinson also wrote in one text that he spent more than a week planning the attack on Kirk.
-Authorities have not said what they believe the planning entailed.
+While court documents said Robinson wrote in one text that planned the attack for more than a week, authorities have not said what they believe that entailed.

 Gray declined to answer whether Robinson targeted Kirk for his anti-transgender views.
 Kirk was shot while taking a question that touched on mass shootings, gun violence and transgender people.